 As part of our commitment to developing a new generation of medical professionals we have teamed up with Lincoln Medical School.
 Please be aware that medical students may be present in the Practice from time to time.
 We will inform you of this via a notice at reception and in the waiting room.
 If you do not wish to have contact with a medical student or have a medical student present at your consultation please inform any member of the Practice team and we will respect your choice.

 The Practice is receiving a large number of telephone calls from patients who consider themselves at HIGH RISK.
-These patients are being identified by NHS England and the practice is UNABLE to add to the list at this stage.
-Please DO NOT contact the surgery but await further national guidance.
+These patients are being identified by NHS England.
+Further information can be found on the webpage below:

 The NHS and Public Health England (PHE) are extremely well prepared for outbreaks of new infectious diseases.
 The NHS has put in place measures to ensure the safety of all patients and NHS staff while also ensuring services are available to the public as normal.